top of page

 An easy day today.
 On a summer's day it could easily be tagged onto the previous section, but this was November.
 The bus journey today was from Biggar to Broughton, having parked the car in Biggar.
 There's a short walk from the bust stop to the end of the previous day's walking.

 The JBW ends in Broughton, but the onward journey is on an easy path that requires little in the way of signposting.
-Opposite Broughton School there is a road to Broughton Brewery (the beers a very good).
+Opposite Broughton School there is a road to Broughton Brewery (the beers are very good).
 At the end of this road there is a bridge over Biggar Water, cross this bridge and turn right onto an old railway track.

 There follows a very easy walk to Biggar Golf Course.
 Here the track is blocked requiring you to cross into the grounds and follow a gravel path with a channel on the left for about half a mile.
 This brings you to Biggar.
 Despite being short, it is well worth doing for the stunning views, particularly of the hills to the South.